HaizenTrist/Object-Oriented-Database/README.md

 - Display information of a single or all students
 - Display all students enrolled in a selected Degree Program
 - Display all students with invalid e-mail addresses
+- Display the total average days spent in a course for each student